 Let’s take a minute to talk about the penis.
 Here at Bespoke Surgical, we often talk about assholes, anal, and all things bottom (especially bottoming), but right now, we are going to focus on the other delightful part that’s just a few inches away.
 To us, there’s no such thing as a bad penis.
 You can be cut or uncut, have a slant or a curve, be a grower or a shower, be big or small, or even a little of everything in between, there’s one thing we can all agree on – every man should be proud of his penis.

 However, the question of size is something that comes up frequently with women and men, both straight and LGBTQ+.
 There are countless jokes about size, overcompensating, and men vastly overstating their size to others.
 This often leads to a lot of misinformation as well as potential negative self-esteem issues, including worries about one’s penis being “too small”, which can lead to the desire to increase penis size.
+Our previous survey about how men and women feel about their genitalia has shown that feelings about one’s penis can impact daily confidence overall.
 This issue can be especially prevalent in the gay community.
 The reality is that we are all individuals and with that comes different characteristics, and those differences should be celebrated.

 Self Reported Penis Size Data